zeek/spicy-course/src/enums_structs.md

 # User-defined types

-Enums and structs are user-defined data types which allow to give data a semantic meaning.
+Enums and structs are user-defined data types which allow you to give data semantic meaning.

 ## Enums